uabakry/pyomix/README.md

 - Output #2

 #### SUBTASKS:
-1. Creating function to making directories for swiss-prot ids.
+1. Function to make directories for swiss-prot ids.
  * Input: ids file.
  * Output: list of ids directories.
-2. Task #2
+2. Function to get fasta file (sequence) using request.
+ * Input: swiss-prot id.
+ * Output: sequence fasta file.
+3. Function to align sequence using Blast.
+ * Input: sequence fasta file.
+ * Output: alignment file.
+4.

 #### EXTERNAL MODULES AND PROGRAMMES TO BE USED:
 1. NCBI Blast+